anz-bank/sysl/internal/README.md

 * internal/lsp: lsp frameworking code
 * internal/telemetry: seems to be telemetry code for prometheous or ocagent (used by the autogenerator)
 * internal/xcontext: extra functionality for the inbuilt context package (used by the autogenerator)

-* internal/lspimpl (non gopls code): this package is created to separate lsp framework code from the diagnostic code
+* pkg/lspimpl (non gopls code): this package is created to separate lsp framework code from the sysl diagnostic code

 ## Updating instructions

+1. Update the ts protocol files in go.
+Instructions in internal/lsp/protocol/typescript/README.md
-1. Compile helper binary in internal/lsp/helper/ [cd internal/lsp/helper && go build .]
+2. Compile helper binary in internal/lsp/helper/ [cd internal/lsp/helper && go build .]
-2. Generate server_gen.go in internal/lspimpl/ [cd internal/lspimpl && go generate server.go]
+3. Generate server_gen.go in pkg/lspimpl/ [cd ../pkg/lspimpl && go generate server.go]
-3. Compile sysllsp [make buildlsp] in project root
+4. Compile sysllsp [make buildlsp] in project root